viur-framework/pyodide-with-pyqt5/README.txt

 How to build:
 .............

-  - Ensure to have all build-dependencies for Pyodide and Qt5 installed, as well as git, wget, sed and > 10GB of free space
+  - Ensure to have all build-dependencies for Pyodide and Qt5 installed, as well as git, sed,libffi-devel, gcc-gfortran, f2c, python38, uglify-js and > 10GB of free space
   - Clone or download the repo
   - Exec ./build.sh and grab a beer...